Indian subcontinent

-The Indian subcontinent is a physiographic region of Asia below the Himalayas which projects into the Indian Ocean between the Bay of Bengal to the east and the Arabian Sea to the west.
-It is now divided between Bangladesh, India, and Pakistan.
-Although the terms "Indian subcontinent" and "South Asia" are often also used interchangeably to denote a wider region which includes, in addition, Bhutan, the Maldives, Nepal and Sri Lanka, the "Indian subcontinent" is more of a geophysical term, whereas "South Asia" is more geopolitical.
-"South Asia" frequently also includes Afghanistan, which is not considered part of the subcontinent even in extended usage.
+The Indian subcontinent is a physiographic region of Asia south of the Himalayas which projects into the Indian Ocean between the Bay of Bengal to the east and the Arabian Sea to the west.
+Politically in South Asia, it is divided amongst Bangladesh, India, and Pakistan.
+Although the terms Indian subcontinent and South Asia are often used interchangeably to denote a wider region which includes, in addition, Bhutan, the Maldives, Nepal and Sri Lanka, the Indian subcontinent term is more geophysical, whereas South Asia is more geopolitical.
+South Asia is also frequently defined to include Afghanistan, which is not considered part of the subcontinent even in extended usage.